Wimpressive-Snaps/obs-cli-snap/README.md

 which in turn is a wrapper around [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/).
 It supports authentication and everything else that obs-websocket provides.

-An unofficial snap built with ❤︎ by Martin Wimpress using configuration at
-<https://github.com/Wimpressive-Snaps/obs-cli-snap> from the upstream project source <https://github.com/leafac/obs-cli>

 ## Install

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/obs-cli)